smokefreefv/smokefreefv.github.io/index.md

 ## Frequently Asked Questions

 **Wow, a smoking ban?
 Isn't that a bit harsh?**
 It's the only way to ensure that residents of Fairlington Villages can enjoy their homes, patios and balconies without second-hand smoke.
+[In a recent survey](files/survey-results.pdf), at least 61% of Fairlington Villages residents were open to a ban.

 **Would a smoking ban be legal?**
 Yes.
 In 2021, Virginia passed a law allowing a simple majority of any condo board to prohibit smoking within units and in common areas.
 It was codified as [§ 55.1-1960.1](https://law.lis.virginia.gov/vacode/title55.1/chapter19/section55.1-1960.1/).
 A press release describing the law [is available here](https://www.potomaclocal.com/2021/01/21/bill-to-allowing-virginia-landlords-to-ban-smoking-passes-house-heads-to-senate/).